rafaelsinosak/curso-react-redux/README.md

-# Curso React + Redux: Fundamentos e 2 Apps do Absoluto ZERO!
+# GitHub Project - React and Webpack

-Bem-vindo ao repositório oficial do projeto GitHub que abrange diversos exercícios e projetos relacionados a React e Webpack.
-Este repositório é uma coleção de práticas, projetos e fundamentos relacionados ao desenvolvimento de aplicações web com estas tecnologias.
+Welcome to the official GitHub repository that covers various exercises and projects related to React and Webpack.
+This repository is a collection of practices, projects, and fundamentals related to web development with these technologies.

-## Estrutura do Projeto
+## Project Structure

-- **exercicios_react**: Contém uma variedade de exercícios práticos para aprimorar suas habilidades com React.
+- **exercicios_react**: Contains a variety of practical exercises to enhance your skills with React.

-- **exercicios_webpack**: Oferece exercícios específicos para consolidar conhecimentos sobre o Webpack, uma ferramenta de construção de módulos para JavaScript.
+- **exercicios_webpack**: Provides specific exercises to consolidate knowledge about Webpack, a module bundler for JavaScript.

-- **fundamentos-react**: Explora os fundamentos essenciais do React, incluindo conceitos-chave e boas práticas de desenvolvimento.
+- **fundamentos-react**: Explores essential React fundamentals, including key concepts and development best practices.

-- **hooks**: Demonstração e prática do uso de hooks do React, como useState, useEffect, useContext, entre outros.
+- **hooks**: Demonstration and practice of using React hooks, such as useState, useEffect, useContext, among others.

-- **my-money-app**: Um projeto de aplicativo de controle financeiro desenvolvido em React.
+- **my-money-app**: A financial control app project developed in React.

-- **navegacao**: Aborda a implementação de navegação em aplicações React, utilizando bibliotecas populares como React Router.
+- **navegacao**: Addresses the implementation of navigation in React applications, using popular libraries like React Router.

-- **novos-projetos**: Espaço dedicado para novos projetos e experimentações, promovendo a criatividade e inovação.
+- **novos-projetos**: Space dedicated to new projects and experiments, promoting creativity and innovation.

-- **redux-simples**: Projeto simples para entender os conceitos básicos do Redux, um gerenciador de estado para aplicações JavaScript.
+- **redux-simples**: Simple project to understand the basic concepts of Redux, a state management tool for JavaScript applications.

-- **todo-app**: Um aplicativo de lista de tarefas (To-Do) desenvolvido com React para exemplificar a construção de aplicações interativas.
+- **todo-app**: A to-do list app developed with React to exemplify the construction of interactive applications.

-## Contribuição
+## Contribution

-Sinta-se à vontade para contribuir com novos exercícios, projetos ou melhorias em qualquer parte deste repositório.
-Basta seguir os passos usuais para contribuição em projetos do GitHub: fork, branch, commit e pull request.
+Feel free to contribute with new exercises, projects, or improvements to any part of this repository.
+Just follow the usual steps for contributing to GitHub projects: fork, branch, commit, and pull request.

-## Licença
+## License

-Este projeto é distribuído sob a licença MIT.
-Consulte o arquivo `LICENSE.md` para obter mais detalhes.
+This project is distributed under the MIT license.
+Refer to the `LICENSE.md` file for more details.

-Obrigado por fazer parte deste projeto!
-Happy coding! 🚀
+Thanks for being part of this project!
+Happy coding! 🚀😊